CloudMonkeyCoding/Slay-The-GPT/chrome_extension/README.md

   issue ad-hoc actions outside the automated workflow.
 The sequence textarea accepts plain-text commands (for example, `PLAY 2 1` or `END`) and still understands the older JSON array/object format if you prefer it.
+- The built-in planner instructions explicitly encourage playing every beneficial card before ending the turn, so most generated plans will exhaust playable options prior to issuing `END` unless holding a card is strategically necessary.